NeethuTom/Post-code-Details-API/README.md

 ## Project description
 This is a simple Demo of using Java8, Spring Boot , Rest API using JSON and MongoDB.
-Application implements below functionalities:
+Application implements below functionalities:<br/>
-  1.Add post code details
+  1.Add post code details <br/>
-  2.Fetch postcode for given suburb
+  2.Fetch postcode for given suburb<br/>
-  3.Fetch suburbs for given postcode
+  3.Fetch suburbs for given postcode<br/>

  ## Tools Used
   Java 8